HallexCosta/debugger-cases-with-nodejs/README.md

 ### Pre knowledge

-What's REPL?
+**What's REPL?**
 REPL is a debugger that comes native to Node.js

 ### Debug Forms

-The forms of work with debugger with node.js is with
+The forms of work with debugger with Node.js

-1. Debug with REPL
+1. Debug with REPL.
-2. Debug with Browser
+2. Debug with Browser.
-3. Debug with VSCode in Environment Local
+3. Debug with VSCode in Environment Local.
-4. Debug with Docker
+4. Debug with Docker.
-5. Debug with VSCode + Docker
+5. Debug with VSCode + Docker.
-6. Debug with VSCode in Environment Remote
+6. Debug with VSCode in Environment Remote.

 ### Debug Cases

-The debugs cases are defined in 3 categories
+The debugs cases are defined in 3 categories:

-3. Debug in Environment Local
+3. Debug in Environment Local.
-3. Debug in Environment Remote
+3. Debug in Environment Remote.
-3. Debug in Environment Remote Production with REPL
+3. Debug in Environment Remote Production with REPL.

 > CAUTION: The third case is the chaotic case.
 Hope you never need to use it 😀.